-See also "Weight" above.
+C5.1a: Methods of Functional Analysis for PDEs.
 Some familiarity with the Lebesgue integral is essential, and some knowledge of elementary functional analysis (e.g. Banach spaces and their duals, weak convergence) an advantage.

 The aim of the course is to give a modern treatment of the calculus of variations from a rigorous perspective, blending classical and modern approaches and applications.